What to do

 If you are teaching your choreography to others, show them the movements and explain how you want the elements you have chosen to be demonstrated in the performance.

-Use this time to give yourself feedback on what looks good, and what could be stronger.
-Are the choices you have made about your elements coming through clearly in the movements?
+Use this time to reflect on what looks good, and what could be stronger.
+Are the choices you have made about your elements in relation to the kaupapa coming through clearly in the choreography?
 Make any final revisions to your choreography.

 Part 1

-You can also watch videos of your favourite items.
-Can you identify any elements, and how they are being used through the choreography?
+You might also watch videos of your favourite Te Ao Haka items especially focusing on the choreography.
+As you watch, see if you can identify and describe any elements, and how they are being used.
+Think about how they help express the kaupapa through the choreography.

 Part 2